vivianlink/PLAMS/doc/source/jobs.rst

     >>> mj.children.append(job4)
     >>> mj.run(...)

-You can of course use it together with :ref:`prerun-postrun` to further customize the behavior of ``mj``
+You can of course use it together with :ref:`prerun-postrun` to further customize the behavior of ``mj``.

 More flexible way of using multijobs is subclassing.
 You can subclass directly from |MultiJob| or from any of its subclasses.
 Defining your own multijob is the best solution when you need to run many similar jobs and later compare their results.
 In that case |prerun| method can be used for populating ``children`` and |postrun| for extracting results and merging them.